Simple Ways to Get Better Sleep

 You need to teach your body to stick to a sleep schedule.
 One way to do that is to set a routine and follow it religiously.
 You need to wake up and prepare for bed at the same time each day, even if you don’t have work the following day.
 Stick to a routine teaches your body to prepare for bed at night and wake up feeling reinvigorated.

 Even if you get your full eight hours every night, you will not feel refreshed in the morning if the hours are inconsistent.
 And sleeping for a longer time to make up for lost sleep will only result in a disrupted schedule.

 Only consume caffeine in the morning

 Many people down a hot cup of joe in the afternoon for a much-needed mid-day boost.
 But consuming energy drinks or coffee so close to nighttime can affect your routine and make it harder for you to fall asleep.

 It takes 12 hours to flush caffeine out of your body.
 If you drank a Starbucks at 3 PM, it would still be in your body by the time you prepare for bed.
 And you will feel less rested when you wake in the morning, forcing you to drink more coffee throughout the day to give you a boost.
 The result is a vicious cycle of caffeine reliance.

 If you need something to give you a jolt, drink some water or eat a granola bar instead.

 These pointers will help you get a good night’s sleep.
 Sleep is as important as regular exercise and a balanced diet in keeping you physically and mentally healthy.
-If you continue to experience poor sleep, you have to consult your primary care provider for further guidance.
+If you continue to experience poor sleep, consult your primary care provider for further guidance.